Alfred Hsing

 Alfred Hsing (born November 23, 1983) is an American martial artist, actor, and stuntman.
 After over a decade of intensive training in both America and China, Hsing won the first American gold medal in wushu taolu history at the 2009 World Wushu Championships held in Toronto, Ontario, Canada.
-Earlier that year he made the US National Wushu Team where he was ranked 1st in the nation.
-Along with his career in martial arts, Hsing is also recognized as the Shaolin Expert on Spike TV's show Deadliest Warrior.
+Earlier that year, he made the US National Wushu Team where he was ranked 1st in the nation.
+Along with his career in martial arts, Hsing is also recognized as the Shaolin expert on Spike TV's show Deadliest Warrior.

 Early life

-On November 23, 1983, Hsing was born in San Jose, California.
 Hsing is of Taiwanese descent.
+He was born in San Jose, California on November 23, 1983.